Programster's Blog

 zfs rename [pool]/[dataset]@[old name] [new name]

-Restore Snapshot
+Restore A Snapshot

 zfs rollback -r [pool]/[dataset]@[snapshot name]